dce4/dce4.me/_posts/how-did-i-create-this-website/2020-06-03-how-did-i-create-this-website.md

 <figcaption>This posts codes</figcaption>
 </figure>

-On the top of each post you'll se a section marked between three dashes(---) which named <b>front matter</b> and you can write this section either **JSON** or **YAML**.
+On the top of each post you'll see a section marked between three dashes(---) which named <b>front matter</b> and you can write this section either **JSON** or **YAML**.
 You can add a date, title, layout or more there.
 Please check the example usages of those so you'll be able to use them for your individual purposes.

 # Hosting your website